Categorifying computable reducibilities: Introduction

 Despite the long tradition of studying realizability and its variants from a categorical perspective, a systematic and in-depth analysis of computability-like reducibilities, such as Turing \cite{Odifreddi92, Soare1987}, Medvedev~\cite{Sorbi1996,Hinman2012}, Muchnik~\ \cite{Hinman2012}, and Weihrauch reducibilities~\cite{Brattka_2011}, from a categorical perspective is still lacking.
 A categorical presentation of these notions is useful to highlight some of their abstract structural properties.
 Moreover, this work provides a common language for the categorical logic community and the computability theorists.
 These are two fields that traditionally employ very different languages and notations, so a categorical understanding of reducibility in computability with categorical logic descriptions in terms of doctrines has the positive effect of fostering collaborations between the two communities.

-A first approach to Medvedev and Muchnik reducibility via hyperdoctrines has been recently introduced in \cite{Kuyper2015}, while Weihrauch reducibility for assemblies (or multi-represented spaces) has been introduced only very recently in \cite{Kihara2022rethinking, SchroederCCA2022} through the notion of realizer-based Weihrauch reducibility and, in \cite{Bauer2021}, A.\ Bauer introduced another generalization of Weihrauch reducibility, called extended Weihrauch reducibility.
+A first approach to Medvedev and Muchnik reducibility via hyperdoctrines has been introduced in \cite{Kuyper2015}, while Weihrauch reducibility for assemblies (or multi-represented spaces) has been introduced only very recently in \cite{Kihara2022rethinking, SchroederCCA2022} through the notion of realizer-based Weihrauch reducibility.
+In \cite{Bauer2021}, Bauer introduced an abstract notion of reducibility between predicates, called instance reducibility, which commonly appears in reverse constructive mathematics.
+In a relative realizability topos, the instance degrees correspond to a generalization of (realizer-based) Weihrauch reducibility, called extended Weihrauch degrees, and the ``classical'' Weihrauch degrees correspond precisely to the $\lnot\lnot$-dense modest instance degrees in Kleene-Vesley realizability.
+Upon closer inspection, it is not hard to check that realizer-based Weihrauch reducibility is a particular case of Bauer's notion.

 In this paper, we want to extend the use of the categorical tools of doctrines to computability, by presenting a specific doctrine for every previously mentioned notion of reducibility and studying their universal properties.
-In detail, we first introduce a doctrine for Turing, Medvedev, and Muchnik reducibility.
+In detail, we first introduce a doctrine for each of the notions of Turing, Medvedev, and Muchnik reducibility.
 After showing that these doctrines provide a proper categorification of these notions, we prove that both Medvedev and Muchnik reducibility are instances of the categorical construction called ``universal completion'' which freely adds ``generalized universal quantifiers'' to a given doctrine.
 This construction is a natural generalization of the ``pure universal completion'' used to characterize dialectica doctrines in \cite{trotta-lfcs2022,trotta23TCS}.
 As a corollary of these results, we show that the Medvedev doctrine is obtained as the full universal completion of the doctrine of Turing degrees.